suhvishalp/commercetools-dev-training-connector-template-update/README.md

 mv .env.example .env
 ```

 Create an API Client in Merchant Center for your Composable Commerce project under `Settings->Developer Settings` section.
 This can be an admin client, i.e has all the permissions.
+At least you need following in scope:

+- manage_customers
+- manage_extensions
+- manage_subscriptions
+- manage_key_value_documents

 Copy those values into your `.env` file.
 So at the end, your `.env` file should have the following environment variables set.